When it comes to how we approach food programming, we're in dire need of a cultural overhaul.

-Gavin Fridell (he/him) is Canada Research Chair and Associate Professor in International Development Studies at Saint Mary’s University in Halifax.
+Gavin Fridell (he/him) is Canada Research Chair and Professor in International Development Studies at Saint Mary’s University in Halifax.
 He is co-editor, with Zack Gross and Sean McHugh, of The Fair Trade Handbook: Building a Better World, Together.

 Since the beginning of the pandemic, our writers and researchers have provided groundbreaking commentary and analysis that has shaped Canada's response to COVID-19.
 We've fought for better supports for workers affected by pandemic closures, safer working conditions on the frontline, and more.
 With the launch of the new Monitor site, we're working harder than ever to share even more progressive news, views and ideas for Canada's road to recovery.
 Help us grow.Support the Monitor